harnettd/my-blog-app/README.md

 ## Overview

 This is a simple blog app developed as part of a full-stack web development bootcamp on [Udemy](https://www.udemy.com/).
-The backend was built with Node.js, Express, and EJS templates.
-The frontend was built with HTML and Sass.
+The backend was built with Node.js, Express, EJS templates, and PostgreSQL The frontend was built with HTML and Sass.
 The app implements all of the CRUD operations: a user can create, read, update, and delete blog posts.
-In this version of the project, the blog posts do not persist between sessions.

 ### Screenshot